 When dealing with software and in software development, updates are often mentioned.
 The updating of existing software can be done by a

-In software development, update is regularly used as a function, for example in
+In software development, an update is used differently – namely as a function – e.g.

 - retrieving data,

 - generating values,

 In addition, there are also updates in the software development process, for example

 - elimination of dead code,